-With two vaccines on the market, hope is here.
+With three vaccines on the market, hope is here.

-The Pfizer/BioNTech vaccine, Moderna vaccine, and Johnson & Johnson’s Janssen vaccine have been approved and are now being administered to those who are eligible.
-Data shows that the vaccines are highly effective in protecting against COVID-19.
+The Pfizer/BioNTech vaccine, Moderna vaccine and Johnson & Johnson vaccine have been approved and are now being administered nationwide, including Valley doctors and staff.
+Data shows that they are highly effective in protecting against COVID-19.

 How Do the Vaccines Work?